-During a mini-challenge titled "Female or She-male," contestants were asked to identify whether a photo showed a cisgender (non trans) woman or former "Drag Race" contestant based off a cropped portion of the picture.
-Some transgender activists claimed that the segment was transphobic, as "she-male" is considered to be a violent word against trans bodies and lives.
+During a mini-challenge titled "Female or She-Male," contestants were asked to identify whether a photo showed a cisgender (non-trans) woman or former "Drag Race" contestant based off a cropped portion of the picture.
+Some transgender activists claimed that the segment was transphobic, as "she-male" is considered by many to be an anti-transgender slur.

 RuPaul and the show's producers later released a statement about the controversy, stating that: “We delight in celebrating every color in the LGBT rainbow.
 When it comes to the movement of our trans sisters and trans brothers, we are newly sensitized and more committed than ever to help spread love, acceptance and understanding."